-Amy is currently the Manager, Human Resources at Waterloo Public Library and holds the CHRL (Canadian Human Resources Leader) designation.
-She has worked in this non-profit sector position for almost 10 years, preceded by 10 years working in private retail and manufacturing settings as an HR generalist.
+Amy is a co-op coordinator at Wilfrid Laurier University.
+She helps co-op students and employers find each other to complete rich and meaningful work.
+Previously, she was the manager, Human Resources at Waterloo Public Library.
+She holds the CHRL (Canadian Human Resources Leader) designation.
+She worked in this non-profit sector position for almost 10 years, preceded by 10 years working in private retail and manufacturing settings as an HR generalist.
 Amy graduated from McMaster with a degree in psychology and completed the HR management post-diploma course from Sheridan College.
-She is now pursuing her Masters of Education in Student Affairs from Laurier.
+She is now pursuing her Masters of Education in Student Affairs from Wilfrid Laurier University.

 Amy has trained or facilitated in all of her roles, and since 2013 has been a contract instructor and co-op advisor at Conestoga College.
 She employs an experiential training style in her classroom that encourages students to interact with one another and the material.
 Amy uses videos, case studies, personal experiences and hands-on learning activities to enhance the learning process.

 Patricia is a clinical social worker and accredited family mediator with more than 30 years of experience.
 She has worked in children’s mental health, education and private practice.
 Patricia provides adolescent, adult and family counselling addressing a broad range clinical issues.
 She offers consultation, professional development and training to educators, health care and mental health workers.
 She also speaks to elementary and high school parent communities on raising resilient children and teens.
 Patricia is a family mediator and a member of the Waterloo Region Collaborative Law Association.
 She promotes positive alternative dispute resolution strategies to help divorcing parents and families with a range of divorce related services, including: creating parenting plans, divorce coaching, adjustment counselling with children and teens, parenting coordination and family reunification.